 The three-prong undue hardship test for student loan debt examines three factors:

 - Can the debtor maintain a minimal standard of living?
 The court examines the debtor’s anticipated standard of living if the debtor continues to repay the student loans.
-Basic living expenses such as food, clothing, and shelter are included in the calculation of the minimal standard living requirement.
-Optional expenses, such as gym memberships, cell phone plans, and cable television are typically not considered basic living necessities to evaluate a minimal standard of living.
+Basic living expenses such as food, clothing, and shelter include in the calculation of the minimal standard living requirement.
+There are some optional expenses, such as gym memberships, cell phone plans, and cable television.
+Typically they do not consider basic living necessities to evaluate a minimal standard of living.

 - Whether the debtor’s current financial situation is expected to continue.
-If the debtor has only been unemployed for a short time, the debtor may not qualify for an undue hardship discharge.
-The debtor’s financial situation must be expected to continue for most of the term of the student loan.
+If the debtor is being jobless for a short time, the debtor may not qualify for an undue hardship discharge.
+The debtor’s financial situation should be to continue for most of the term of the student loan.
 For instance, a debtor who may never work again because of a permanent disability may meet this requirement.